Skip to the content

 Under construction

-• Chikungunya is a viral disease transmitted by mosquitoes that bite during daytime.
+• Chikungunya fever is a viral infection that is transmitted by mosquitoes.

 EKRM_Factsheet_Layperson_EN_Mosquito-and-tick-bite-protection.pdf

-• Chikungunya is a viral disease transmitted by Aedes mosquitoes.
+• Chikungunya fever is a viral infection that is transmitted by mosquitoes.

-• Chikungunya can be prevented by protection against mosquito bites.
+• Chikungunya fever can be prevented by protecting yourself from mosquito bites.

-Chikungunya is caused by the chikungunya virus, which was first described in 1952 in Tanzania.
-The name is believed to come from a local African language, meaning ‘to become bent over’, and refers to the posture of affected persons who lean on walking sticks due to severe joint pain.
+Chikungunya fever is caused by the chikungunya virus, which was first described in Tanzania in 1952.
+The name probably comes from a local African language and means 'the bent walker', which refers to the posture of affected people who lean on walking sticks due to severe joint pain.

-Indian subcontinent, South-East Asia and Pacific islands, Central and South America, Caribbean islands, Sub-Sahara Africa, Arabian peninsula.
-In Europe, cases are mainly imported from endemic countries.
-However, local transmission has occurred in 2007, in 2014, and in 2017 (Italy and France).
+Indian subcontinent, Southeast Asia and the Pacific islands, Central and South America, the Caribbean islands, sub-Saharan Africa, Arabian Peninsula.
+Cases in Europe and North America are mainly imported from endemic countries.
+However, there are also isolated local transmissions (Italy, France, USA).

-The chikungunya virus is transmitted through the bite of Aedes mosquitoes, which predominantly bite humans during daytime.
+The chikungunya virus is transmitted by Aedes mosquitoes, which are mainly active during the day.

-About 5-10% of infected people continue to experience severe joint pain even after the fever has subsided, in some cases lasting up to several months or, albeit rare, even years.
+Around 5 - 10 % of those infected have persistent severe joint and limb pain even after the fever has subsided, which in some cases lasts for several months or, although rarely, even years.

-Diagnosis can be confirmed by blood tests: PCR in the first week of symptoms or serology (antibody measurement) from the second week of illness.
+The diagnosis can be confirmed by blood tests: A PCR test in the first week of symptoms or a serological test (measurement of antibodies) from the second week of the disease.

-There is no treatment against the virus itself, only symptomatic treatment for the joint pains (anti-inflammatory drugs).
+There is no treatment for the virus itself, only symptomatic treatment of the joint pain (anti-inflammatory medication).

-• Center for Disease Control and Prevention (CDC): https://www.cdc.gov/chikungunya/index.html
+• Centre for Disease Control and Prevention (CDC) EN

 • Covid-19 is a disease that affects the whole body, but mainly shows with respiratory symptoms such as cough and difficulty in breathing.
 It is caused by the SARS-CoV-2 virus.